 For businesses that aren’t using a CDN, a cyberattack can completely shut down access to content for both the business and the visitors.
 This means lost customers and damaged reputation when people can’t get your content to load.

-With a WordPress CDN, your content is spread out around the globe and will still be accessible by at least some of your users.
+With how Pressable CDN works, your content is spread out around the globe and will still be accessible by at least some of your users.
 This helps limit the damage caused by a malware attack or other server malfunctions.

 Data Loss Protection